AltcoinCoop/moneybit/README.md

 ### Windows

-in a bash terminal, make sure the folder containing the `monero-wallet-cli.exe` file is listed between the colon `:` characters. if it's not, add it with the following
-line:
+There's a few things you have to do before you can get MoneyBit working on Windows:

+1. You need to emulate POSIX.
+It's easiest to just [install git on Windows](https://git-scm.com/download/win).
+This will give you a BASH terminal (different from the normal DOS terminal), and a much-needed dependency - pthread.

+2. You need to have [monero-wallet-cli](https://getmonero.org) downloaded and "installed".
+   For MoneyBit, that just means you need to have `monero-wallet-cli.exe` accessible to your PATH environment variable.
+The easiest way to do this is run something like this:

 ```bash
 export PATH=$PATH:<The the directory containing your executables>
 ```

-So, if I had my monero executables in `C:\Users\foo\Downloads\monero\`, then you add it like this:
+For instance, if I had my monero executables in `C:\Users\foo\Downloads\monero\`, then you add it like this:

 ```bash